RiskoZoSlovenska/hufets/README.md

 ## Installation

 HUFETS is still unstable and the syntax may be subject to change.
-While I plan on publishing it to [LuaRocks](https://luarocks.org/) when it's stable, for now, install it by building manually:
+Install it by building manually:
 ```
 git clone https://github.com/RiskoZoSlovenska/hufets
 cd hufets